flipbug/danielmilenkovic.ch/index.md

                 <li>and many more...</li>
             </ul>

-            <p>Over the years I've worked professionally with many different technologies like Django, Asp.Net, Typo3, Wordpress.
-I'm fluent in C#, Python, PHP and Javascript although I'm always happy to learn and adapt depending on the needs of the project.</p>
+            <p>Over the years I've worked professionally with many different technologies like React, Svelte, Django, Asp.Net, Typo3, Wordpress.
+I'm fluent in Javascript, Python, C# and PHP although I'm always happy to learn and adapt depending on the needs of the project.</p>
             <p><a href="about/">More about me</a></p>
         </div>